RealA10N/friendlycrypto/README.md

 # Encoding the password string into a bytes-string.
 key = input("Key for encryption: ").encode('utf8')

-# Encrypt the data usaing the 'FriendlyCryptographer' object
+# Encrypt the data using the 'FriendlyCryptographer' object
 grapher = FriendlyCryptographer()
 encrypted = grapher.encrypt(data, key)